-During these difficult times, visiting dying patients in hospital is now limited to one immediate family member or carer.
+During these difficult times, visiting dying patients in hospital is now limited to one immediate family member or carer at a time.
 You may also contact loved ones through phone calls and using facilities such as FaceTime, WhatsApp and Skype.

 We advise only one person should normally visit at any time.
 In some situations however, as a visitor you may need physical or emotional assistance, that will be taken into account by staff and reviewed by the responsible senior clinician.